ronaknnathani/gitgraph/README.md

 Camus is really great for the Kafka->HDFS pipeline as it keeps a track of the last offset consumed for a topic and also allows to whitelist and blacklist topics so that one can consume only a subset of topics.
 Moreover, Camus also compresses the data before saving it to HDFS which saves space by an order of magnitude.
 Camus is very easy to set up and is worth the time spent, however, one important thing to note while setting up Camus is that the camus jar and log4j.xml must be in HADOOP's path to run camus.

 ## 3. Batch Processing
+I used Spark SQL for my batch processing